 Theory and Practice

-The Faculty’s Law graduates are known for their capacity not only in legal theory, and its application, but also in practical experience of legal practice.
-This is a result of our unique requirement that to graduate, all students must have completed 60 hours of probono community service.
+The Faculty’s Law graduates are known for their capacity not only in legal theory, and its application, but also in their achievement of practical experience in law.
+This is a result of our unique requirement that to graduate, all students must have completed 30 hours of probono community service.
 It is also a result of the Faculty’s superb moot court facility – where students learn to present legal argument in a court-like setting.
 It is further a result of the Faculty’s local and international academic and professional networks which ensure that we are able to secure the best opportunities for students to gain experience elsewhere during their student years.